 The Eagle had landed.
 One small step for a man.
 One giant leap for mankind.
 Perspectives of the moon, the earth, the universe, and what we are capable of achieving, changed forever.
 The lunar landing was a product of a remarkable collaboration of visionaries, politicians, engineers, scientists, managers, and many others.
 It inspired generations to follow.

-On March 13, the MIT Aeronautics and Astronautics Department commemorates the 50th anniversary year of this historic event with the day-long symposium, Apollo 50+50, examining Apollo’s legacy and envisioning the next 50 years of human space exploration.
-Panel discussions and presentations will feature Apollo, Shuttle, and International Space Station astronauts, engineers, and scientists; MIT faculty and students; industry leaders, and special keynote speakers.
-And, there will be demos and displays, including artifacts from the MIT Museum.
+On March 13, the MIT Aeronautics and Astronautics Department commemorated the 50th anniversary year of this historic event with the day-long symposium, Apollo 50+50, examining Apollo’s legacy and envisioning the next 50 years of human space exploration.
+Panel discussions and presentations featured Apollo, Shuttle, and International Space Station astronauts, engineers, and scientists; MIT faculty and students; industry leaders, and special keynote speakers.

 MIT Space Week

 AeroAstro's Apollo 50+50 is the first event of a March 13-15 three-day MIT celebration of the 1969 moon landing.
 Following Apollo 50+50: